JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

     **BONUS 1**: Visualize the solution `x`.
 What may be the origin of our linear system of equations?

     **BONUS 2**: Use sparse matrix `A` to achieve the same thing.
 Can we exploit the structure of the matrix for a more effective solution?
+Be aware though that `\` is not implemented for sparse structures by default.

 !!! details "Solution"
     ```julia